rfelker/elasticsearch-playground/README.md

 The intent of this project is to get some experience with Elasticsearch

 ## Generating test data
 To play around with Elasticsearch you need first some sample data.
 A good source for generating such data is the website [json-generator.com] (http://www.json-generator.com) and a little program from me :-), which transform the outut from json-generator.com to a bulk import file for Elasticsearch.

 ### Input data for json-generator.com
 With json-generator.com, you write some generic input data and get generated output data (see the website for details).

-With a given imput data...
+With a given input data...

 ````
 {